 The five fair reasons for dismissal are:

-A settlement agreement is a legally binding contract or agreement between an employer and the employee that settles any claims that the employee might have against their employer.
 Sometimes settlement agreements are also used when both parties need to settle a dispute but the employee doesn’t necessarily leave their job.
 Once a settlement agreement has been signed you will not be able to pursue any claims against your employer, so it is crucial that you understand all the implications of the agreement.

 This website is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply